Visit Parc des Volcans, Auvergne

-Although many visitors pass through with a quick visit to the summits of Puy-de-Dome of Puy-Mary we suggest you allow a little longer to discover the special beauty of this relatively undiscovered part of France.
+Although many visitors pass through with a quick visit to the summits of Puy-de-Dome of Puy-Mary we suggest you allow a little longer to also discover the special beauty of this relatively undiscovered part of France.

-Regions of the Parc des Volcans
+Explore the Parc des Volcans

 The distinct regions within the park, which extends more than 100 kilometres from north to south, include: